vohai2003/hdp_data_tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-1.md

 June 2018

--   The VirtualBox and VMWare releases of the HDF sandbox had their OS-level packages updated, including a version update to Docker 18.03.0.
+-   The VirtualBox and VMWare releases of the HDP sandbox had their OS-level packages updated, including a version update to Docker 18.03.0.

 -   Image MD5 Checksums:
     -   VirtualBox – **533130d23a2f7d919559d0fbb858b09f**